-Required Lab Text: Experiments in Mechanics, Wave Motion, and Heat, Fall 2016 Ed.
-Chuck Williamson and Anthony Moeller.
-Course Web Pages: http://www.physics.uiowa.edu/~jhalekas/teaching/cphysI 2016/index.html ICON: https://uiowa.instructure.com/courses/8615 WileyPLUS: http://www.wileyplus.com/class/528183 "Clickers": The course will make extensive use of Student Response Systems.
+The course will make extensive use of Student Response Systems.
 Student response systems are required for every class lecture after the first week.
-This semester, the University of Iowa is transitioning from physical "clickers" to personal device-based response systems (any wi-fi enabled device can be used).
+The University of Iowa has transitioned from physical "clickers" to personal device-based response systems (any wi-fi enabled device can be used).
 You must register online in ICON by selecting Student Response, then Turning Account Registration from the course modules.
 If you do not register, you will not receive any participation credit.
-If you already have a physical clicker, you can exchange it for a 1, 2, or 3-year license from TurningPoint depending on your class (freshman, sophomore, junior).
+If you have a physical clicker, you can exchange it for a 1, 2, or 3-year license from TurningPoint depending on your class (freshman, sophomore, junior).
 Students should go to the IMU Bookstore only for these exchanges.
 Detailed information and FAQs are available at http://its.uiowa.edu/srs/.
-If you require help, stop by the ITS Help Desk in the Old Capitol Mall, or e-mail its-helpdesk@uiowa.edu.
-Course Work:
+If you require help with setting up your system, stop by the ITS Help Desk in the Old Capitol Mall, or e-mail its-helpdesk@uiowa.edu.

-This is a 4 semester-hour course with lab.
-CLAS guidelines are that students should expect to spend two hours per semester-hour on study outside of class.
-This means 8 hours per week on homework, reading, and other course preparation.

-Exam Schedule: Two Midterm Exams: Midterm 1: Friday 9/30 Ch.
-1-6
+Exam Schedule: Two Midterm Exams: Midterm 1: Wednesday 2/22 Ch.
+1-4

-Midterm 2: Friday 11/4 Ch.
-7-11
+Midterm 2: Wednesday 4/5 Ch.
+5-7

-Final Exam: Mon 12/12 @ 8pm Ch.
-1-16
+Final Exam: TBA, Ch.
+1-10

-Grading: Homework 20%
+Grading: Homework 25%

-Labs20%Midterms15% EachFinal Exam30%
+Labs 20%

+Midterms 15% Each

+Final Exam 25%

 Participation Extra Credit (see below)

-Course grades will follow the standard College of Liberal Arts and Sciences grading system tabulated below.
-The grade of A+ will only be assigned for performance that is a full grade above an A, and +/- grades will in general be used sparingly.
-The college of liberal arts recommends the following grade distributions for elementary courses: A 15%, B 34%, C 40%, D 8%, F 3%.
-This distribution will be utilized as a first approximation in assigning final grades.
+Course grades will follow the standard College of Liberal Arts and Sciences system tabulated below.
+The grade of A+ will only be assigned for performance that is a full grade above A, and +/- grades will in general be used sparingly.
+The college of liberal arts recommends the following distribution for advanced courses: A 22%, B 38%, C 36%, D 3%, F 1%.
+This will be utilized as a first approximation in assigning final grades.

 Grade Description Grade Point per Semester Hour

 A+/ A / A- Superior 4.33 / 4.00 / 3.67

 B+/ B / B- Above Average 3.33 / 3.00 / 2.67

 C+/ C / C- Average 2.33 / 2.00 / 1.67

 D+/ D/ D- Below Average 1.33 / 1.00 / 0.67

 F Failing 0.0

 Homework: